josbroers/nextjs-skeleton/README.md

 ### 5.1 Meta

 I've created a `Meta.tsx` component which adds all the properties required regarding SEO.
-You can setup default props or feed it dynamically with data.
+You can set up default props or feed it dynamically with data.

 ### 5.2 Schema

 I've also created a `Schema.tsx` component to add schema markup for WebSite and WebPage to your side.
-You can also setup default props or feed it dynamically with data.
+You can also set up default props or feed it dynamically with data.

 ## 6. Environment variables